GregRos/preszr/README.md

 # Szr

 `szr` is a lightweight library for encoding complex objects so they can be serialized.

 The encoding `szr` uses creates a simple JSON output that describes objects, references between those objects, their prototypes, and so on.
 You can send this output over the network and use `szr` to reconstruct the original object at the destination, possibly attaching the correct prototype.

 For more information about how `szr`represents objects, see *szr output* below.

 `szr` supports almost all platform-independent objects out of the box and can be easily configured to support your own.
-You can also write more involved encodings to support platform-specific objects and so on.
+It's highly customizable.

 Szr does not use decorators or schemas.
 It's a lot simpler than that.